Black hole Near Horizons through the Looking Glass: Conclusions: Towards the horizon with Carroll

 \item {\em Asymptotic symmetries and connections with Kerr/CFT}: For near horizon extreme Kerr (NHEK), the asymptotic symmetries were investigated and a dual description of the extreme Kerr BH was proposed in terms of a 2d relativistic CFT, where a Cardy counting of the states reproduced the entropy of the Kerr BH.
 This holographic correspondence is known as the Kerr/CFT correspondence \cite{PhysRevD.80.124008,Bredberg:2009pv,Compere:2012jk}.
 In an attempt to build a similar holographic correspondence, now for a non-extremal BH, we will investigate the asymptotic symmetries of the NH region.
-This would be the asymptotic symmetries of a string Carroll geometry which itself would have infinite dimensional isometries.
+This would be the asymptotic symmetries of a SC geometry which itself would have infinite dimensional isometries.
 The structures we encounter and the asymptotic analysis itself would be very rich and rewarding.
+We should mention here that there is already quite a large body of literature on understanding the nature of near horizon symmetries of black holes following \cite{Donnay:2015abr, Hawking:2016msc, Donnay:2016ejv, Grumiller:2019fmp}.
+It would be good to compare our SC approach with this existing literature.

-\item {\em Hyperscaling violating Lifshitz singularities}: As we have seen, nonextremal black holes with Lifshitz/hvLif asymptotics continue to exhibit String Carroll expansions, similar to other cases: this is consistent with other physics aspects that are known to be reasonable at finite temperature \cite{Taylor:2015glc,Hartnoll:2016apf}.
+\item {\em Hyperscaling violating Lifshitz singularities}: As we have seen, non-extremal black holes with Lifshitz/hvLif asymptotics continue to exhibit SC expansions, similar to other cases: this is consistent with other physics aspects that are known to be reasonable at finite temperature \cite{Taylor:2015glc,Hartnoll:2016apf}.
 A fascinating question pertains to the deep IR singularities that arise in these theories at zero temperature.
-In the recasting (\ref{hvL-2d}), we see that the transverse space scales nontrivially towards the horizon for $z>1$: this might suggest novel structures beyong the finite temperature Carroll expansion we have seen.
-It would be very interesting to understand this zero temperature limit here and possible degenerate Carroll-like structures which underly Lifshitz singularities.
+In the recasting (\ref{hvL-2d}), we see that the transverse space scales nontrivially towards the horizon for $z>1$: this might suggest novel structures beyond the finite temperature Carroll expansion we have seen.
+It would be very interesting to understand this zero temperature limit here and possible degenerate Carroll-like structures which underlie Lifshitz singularities.
 Note that this is likely to be somewhat different from the zero temperature limit for {\em charged} hvLif theories which give rise to $AdS_2$ factors and JT gravity \cite{Kolekar:2018sba}. \end{itemize} We hope to report on some of these intriguing points in the near future.